alepez/racegate/racegate-esp-idf/README.md

 #### Built in JTAG interface

-Not all ESP32-C3 have JTAG interface.
+Not all ESP32-C3 have a built-in JTAG interface.
 Example:

 | Model                                                     | JTAG |
 |-----------------------------------------------------------|------|